 The school follows the guidance of the ‘Support for Spelling’ strategy as well as the English curriculum framework.
 Our spelling programme builds on children's previous phonological knowledge and enables them to apply this knowledge in reading and writing.
 At the same time they are encouraged to increase the accuracy of their spelling through regular practice and the learning of spelling rules and conventions.
-In Key Stage 2, children receive spelling homework every week, requiring them to learn spelling patterns by exploring phonic rules and letter strings and place them in imaginative sentences.
+The Nononsense spelling scheme supports our spelling work and in Key Stage 2, children receive spelling homework each week, requiring them to learn spelling patterns and statutory spelling words.

 Speaking and Listening